IRX3: Function

 IRX3 is a member of the Iroquois homeobox gene family and plays a role in an early step of neural development.
 Members of this family appear to play multiple roles during pattern formation of vertebrate embryos.

 Specifically, IRX3 contributes to pattern formation in the spinal cord where it translates a morphogen gradient into transcriptional events, and is directly regulated by NKX2-2.

 The Irx3 gene controls the subdivision of the neural territory by working together with various other homeodomain factors, all of these factors are expressed in partially overlapping domains along the dorsoventral axis in response to Sonic hedgehog molecules emanating from the floor plate.
 The combination of these signals defines five regions, each of which will give rise to five types of neurons (V0, V1, V2, MN, and V3).
 For example, the region that generates V2 neurons expresses both Irx3 and Nkx6.1, while that which forms MN neurons expresses Nkx6.1 alone.
 Irx3 overexpression in the MN domain transforms MN into V2 neurons.

+Irx3 is also expressed in the ventricles of the heart, where it regulates the postnatal maturation and electrophysiological function of the ventricular conduction system (VCS).
+Embryonically, it is expressed in ventricular trabeculae (which develop into Purkinje fibers of the VCS), and its expression is restricted to the VCS in the mature heart.
+Its function is required for the rapid conduction characteristic of VCS components, and this is achieved by its indirect activation of Gja5-encoded Connexin-40, the major gap junction that facilitates rapid electrical propagation, and repression of Gja1-encoded Connexin-43.
+In the absence of Irx3, mice exhibit abnormal cardiac electrophysiology (prolonged QRS duration, notch in the R wave).
+Additionally, IRX3 is associated with conduction defects in humans, such as Brugada syndrome and bundle branch block (which is also observed in Irx3-/- mice).